 If you were injured in an accident that wasn’t your fault, you shouldn’t be stuck with the bill.
 Unfortunately, you may start to see your medical bills pile up soon after a crash.
 An experienced Fort Worth personal injury attorney can help you seek fair compensation from the at-fault parties.

 At Anderson Injury Lawyers, we have a proven track record of helping injured clients win fair compensation.
 We’ve been rated by Super Lawyers and earned a place on the Multi-Million Dollar Advocates Forum.
-We were also named the Expertise Best Car Accident Lawyers in Fort Worth.

 You can trust that we’ll go the extra mile for you by: